 Sylvanna M. Falcón PhD

-I won the 2020 Golden Apple Award for outstanding teaching in the Division of Social Sciences and my book, Power Interrupted: Antiracist and Feminist Activists inside the United Nations, won the 2016 Gloria E. Anzaldúa book prize awarded by the National Women’s Studies Association.
-My new book, Human Rights Counterpublics in Perú: Contesting Tiers of Citizenship, is forthcoming in 2024 by University of Illinois Press.
+My first book, Power Interrupted: Antiracist and Feminist Activists inside the United Nations, won the 2016 Gloria E. Anzaldúa book prize awarded by the National Women’s Studies Association.
+My most recent book, Human Rights Counterpublics in Perú: Contesting Tiers of Citizenship, is now available.

 Book Accolades